KC-7/car-quiz/README.md

 - When the user selects an option, there score is updated and displayed in the right hand side of the header bar.

-- The site will scroll down to the next button if required so the user knows that there is more content on the page, it srolls back up to the top of the page when the next question button is selected.
+- The site will scroll down to the next button if required so the user knows that there is more content on the page, it scrolls back up to the top of the page when the next question button is selected.

 <img style="display: inline; margin: 25px 25%" src="readme-files/images/responsive-4.png" alt="Responsive View - Correct" width="50%" height="auto" title="Responsive View - Correct">